BenConstable9/personal-blog/content/posts/improving-retrieval-augmented-generation-with-hybrid-semantic-ranking.md

 ---

 The majority of Retrieval Augmented Generation (RAG) systems utilise [Vector Databases](https://learn.microsoft.com/en-us/semantic-kernel/memories/vector-db), such as Azure AI Search, to store chunks of documents that can be accessed via Large Language Models (LLMs).
-Semantic similarity, achieved via a vector search, is then used to retrieve the most relevant documents to answer the user's question.
+Semantic similarity, powered via a vector search, is then used to retrieve the most relevant documents to answer the user's question.

 Whilst this works well, important documents that provide good context for the question, are often missed as individual words can have multiple meanings which is not known when performing a vector-based similarity match.
 Instead, a hybrid approach that re-ranks the original query results, can lead to a [significant relevancy increase](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167) in the documents returned, boosting RAG performance and user satisfaction.

-In this post, an implementation for Semantic Ranking within Semantic Kernel is demonstrated, this approach uses a planner for Chain of Thought reasoning.
+In this post, an implementation for Hybrid Semantic Ranking within Semantic Kernel is demonstrated, this approach uses a planner for Chain of Thought reasoning.

 ### 1. Prerequisites